dsrichard97/portfolio/README.md

 </div>

 <div align="center">
-Click on the links for each of the Short Description to look at the projects.
+Click on the links for each of the short description to look at the projects.
 </div>

 ### Course Completion 👯